The count goes on — with Biden on the cusp of presidency

-WASHINGTON (AP) — Democrat Joe Biden was on the cusp of winning the presidency on Friday as he opened up narrow leads over President Donald Trump in the critical battlegrounds of Georgia and Pennsylvania.
+WASHINGTON (AP) — Democrat Joe Biden stood on the cusp of winning the presidency Friday night, three days after Election Day, as the long, exacting work of counting votes widened his lead over President Donald Trump in critical battleground states.

-Those put Biden in a stronger position to capture the 270 Electoral College votes needed to take the White House.
-The winner will lead a country facing a historic set of challenges, including a surging pandemic and deep political polarization.
+High turnout, a massive number of mail-in ballots and slim margins between the two candidates all contributed to the delay in naming a winner.
+But Biden held leads in Pennsylvania, Nevada and Georgia, putting him in an ever-stronger position to capture the 270 Electoral College votes needed to take the White House.

-The focus on Pennsylvania, where Biden led Trump by more than 9,000 votes, and Georgia, where Biden led by more than 1,500, came as Americans entered a third full day after the election without knowing who will lead them for the next four years.
-The prolonged process added to the anxiety of a nation whose racial and cultural divides were inflamed during the heated campaign.
+There was intense focus on Pennsylvania, where Biden led Trump by more than 27,000 votes, and Nevada, where the Democrat led by about 22,000.
+The prolonged wait added to the anxiety of a nation facing historic challenges, including the surging pandemic and deep political polarization.

-Biden was at his home in Wilmington, Delaware, as the vote count continued and aides said he would address the nation in primetime.
-Trump stayed in the White House and out of sight, as more results trickled in, expanding Biden’s lead in must-win Pennsylvania.
-In the West Wing, televisions remained tuned to the news amid trappings of normalcy, as reporters lined up for coronavirus tests and outdoor crews worked on the North Lawn on a mild, muggy fall day.
+Trump stayed in the White House and out of sight, as more results trickled in and expanded Biden’s lead in must-win Pennsylvania.
+In the West Wing during the day, televisions remained tuned to the news amid trappings of normalcy, as reporters lined up for coronavirus tests and outdoor crews worked on the North Lawn on a mild, muggy fall day.

+Biden, for his part, addressed the nation Friday night near his home in Wilmington, Delaware, and acknowledged the sluggish pace of the count “can be numbing.”
+But he added, “Never forget the tallies aren’t just numbers: They represent votes and voters.”

+He expressed confidence that victory ultimately would be his, saying, “The numbers tell us a clear and convincing story: We’re going to win this race.”

+Standing alongside his running mate, Sen. Kamala Harris, and against a backdrop of flags, Biden wasn’t able to give the acceptance speech his aides had hoped.
+But he hit notes of unity, seemingly aimed at cooling the temperature of a heated, divided nation.

+“We have to remember the purpose of our politics isn’t total unrelenting, unending warfare,” he said.
+“No, the purpose of our politics, the work of our nation, isn’t to fan the flames of conflict, but to solve problems, to guarantee justice, to give everybody a fair shot.”

-Trump’s campaign, meanwhile, was quiet — a dramatic difference from the day before, when it held a morning conference call projecting confidence and held a flurry of hastily arranged press conferences announcing litigation in key states.
+Trump’s campaign on Friday was mostly quiet — a dramatic difference from the day before, when officials held a morning call projecting confidence and then a flurry of press conferences announcing litigation in key states.
+But it was touched once again by the coronavirus pandemic.

+Chief of staff Mark Meadows contracted the virus, according to two senior White House officials not authorized to publicly discuss private matters.
+A campaign aide, Nick Trainer, also tested positive.

+Trump’s handling of the pandemic has been the defining issue of the campaign.
+The president, first lady Melania Trump and several other members of the White House staff and Trump’s campaign team have fallen ill.

 With his pathway to reelection appearing to greatly narrow, Trump was testing how far he could go in using the trappings of presidential power to undermine confidence in the vote.

-On Thursday, he advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power in an extraordinary effort by a sitting American president to sow doubt about the democratic process.
+On Thursday, he advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power.
+It was an extraordinary effort by a sitting American president to sow doubt about the democratic process.

 “This is a case when they are trying to steal an election, they are trying to rig an election,” Trump said from the podium of the White House briefing room.